Can Severe Tooth Pain Go Away on Its Own?

 Severe tooth pain is often a dental emergency.
 If it's caused by an abscess, for example, you need swift care as the infection could spread to other organs in your body and lead to sepsis, which is a life-threatening condition.

 If you're experiencing severe tooth pain, it's crucial to get in touch with the Emergency Dentist of Austin right away.
-Dr. Sumit Kumar can provide a definitive diagnosis and recommend the appropriate treatment.
+Our team can provide a definitive diagnosis and recommend the appropriate treatment.
 Delaying can not only intensify the pain but also increase the risk of complications.

 Call the team from Emergency Dentist of Austin at 512-961-6200, tell them about your dental emergency, and they will schedule you for a same-day appointment.